 30 May - 12 July 2015, CCA, Glasgow

-The Jerwood/FVU Awards are a collaboration between Jerwood Charitable Foundation and FVU in association with Centre for Contemporary Art, Glasgow and University of East London, School of Arts and Digital Industries.
+The Jerwood/FVU Awards are a collaboration between Jerwood Arts and FVU in association with Centre for Contemporary Art, Glasgow and University of East London, School of Arts and Digital Industries.
 FVU is supported by Arts Council England.